-In short, I’m currently up in Alaska working at the Alaska Court System under the Justice For All grant.
-In this role, I’m tasked to perform a statewide inter-organizational social network analysis to uncover the relationships between human and social service organizations and understand their legal referral pathways for early detection of health and social harming legal issues.
+In short, I’m currently working up in Alaska with the Alaska Court System’s under the Justice For All statewide action plan.
+In this role, I’m tasked to perform a statewide inter-organizational social network analysis to uncover the relationships between legal, health, information and social service organizations to better understand their legal referral pathways for early detection of health and social harming legal issues.
 If you didn’t understand what any of that meant, google “Social Network Analysis.”

-Ok, back at the topic to which you were click baited to read this article.
+Ok, back to the topic at hand that click baited you to read this article.

-Amongst a growing segment of the access to justice community there is an unfettered optimism that technology and innovation will hold great promise to improve the delivery of legal services and help bridge our nation’s justice gap.
-I consider myself apart of this community, and even founded a national fellowship program named the “Access to Justice Technology Fellows program.”
-Ironic I writing this piece huh?
+Amongst a growing segment of the access to justice community there is unfettered optimism that technology and innovation is the key to improve the delivery of legal services and help bridge our nation’s justice gap.
+I consider myself apart of this community, and even founded a national fellowship program for law students that equips them with tech and other interdisciplinary skills to better ensure A2J.
+Ironic I’m writing this piece huh?

 In any event, this post will be the first of a three part piece.
-My goal in part 1 is to impart with you my general thoughts jotted down in bulleted form of why the current state of access to justice technologies will fall short of its goal of ushering in greater legal access for poor and marginalized communities.
+My goal in part 1 is to impart with you my general thoughts jotted down in bulleted form of why the current state of access to justice technologies will fall short of ensuring greater legal access for poor and marginalized communities.
 I hope to engage some discussion from my lack explanations.
-In part 2, I will expound upon each of these points and provide further explanation.
-Part 3, I hope to provide some practical solutions to possibly cure some of these shortcomings.
+In part 2, I will expound upon each of these points and provide further explanations.
+In part 3, I hope to provide some practical solutions to address these shortcomings.

-- Lack of Diversity in A2J Technology Community (Legal Profession = White Male Dominated Technology Sector = White Male Dominated Legal Profession + Technology Sector = Super White Male Dominated, Communnities legal technologies intended to serve = Mainly Poor Communities of Color)
+- Lack of Diversity in Legal Tech & A2J Technology Community (Legal Profession: Cisgender straight white male majority/ Technology Sector: Cisgender straight white male majority– Legal Profession + Technology Sector = larger cisgender straight white males majority, Communities A2J technologies intended to serve = Mainly Poor Communities of Color)

 - Group Think Mentality